FabLabUChile/fabuchile-face-shield/README.md

  (*) These tests are verified by the Chilean Institute of Public Health ([ISP](http://www.ispch.cl/)).
 The Face Shield successfully passed all tests.

-(**) According to the standard, to market Facial Shields in Chile, one (5) test is required, that of fogging.
-But in Chile, there are no laboratories that can carry out this test.
+  (**) According to the standard of Facial Shields market in Chile, a fifth test is required, that of fogging.
+As we know, in Chile there are no laboratories that can carry out this test.

 ## Versions